pixee/codemodder-java/codemodder-community-codemods/src/main/resources/io/codemodder/codemods/HardenJavaDeserializationCodemod/description.md

   AcmeObject acme = (AcmeObject)ois.readObject();
 ```

-This is a tough vulnerability class to understand, but it is deadly serious because it's the highest impact possible (remote code execution) and extremely likely (automated tooling can exploit.)
-It's best to remove deserialization but our protections will protect you from all known exploitation strategies.
+This is a tough vulnerability class to understand, but it is deadly serious.
+It offers the highest impact possible (remote code execution), it's a common vulnerability (it's in the OWASP Top 10), and exploitation is easy enough that automated exploitation is possible.
+It's best to remove deserialization entirely, but our protections is effective against all known exploitation strategies.